orstrings/bylaws/bylaws.md

 ### Section 4.
 Fiscal Year

-The fiscal year of the Corporation shall commence January 1 in each calendar year and end on December 31.
+The fiscal year of the Corporation shall commence July 1 in each calendar year and end on June 30.

 Article X - Amendments
 ----------------------